-It's my personal belief that Ukraine and Kiev in particular, will quickly become one of the top destinations for backpackers and travelers.
+It's my personal belief that Ukraine will quickly become one of the top destinations for backpackers and travelers.
 Its countryside is beautiful and its prices unbeatable.
-There's so much to uncover in Ukrainian culture, and what better way to do it then to immerse yourself in its capital, Kiev.
+There's so much to uncover in Ukrainian culture, and what better way to do it than to immerse yourself in its capital, Kiev.

 CLICK HERE FOR A FULL LIST OF MY RESTAURANT RECOMMENDATIONS